 - Trash Burning Statute

-- Vermont Air Pollution Control Rules Related to Illegal Burning
+- Vermont Environmental Regulations Related to Illegal Burning

-If local officials are unable to respond to an open burn incident, you can contact a regional Environmental Enforcement Officer (EEO).
-Major illegal burning cases (large piles of refuse, whole structures, etc.) or repeat offenses can also be referred to your regional EEO.
+If local officials are unable to respond to an open burn incident involving the burning of prohibited items, you can submit a complaint to the DEC Environmental Compliance Division here or call (802) 828-1254.
+Major illegal burning cases (large piles of refuse, whole structures, etc.) or repeat offenses can also be referred to the Environmental Compliance Division.

 - Complainant name, address, and phone #.